Home » Ingredient Substitute » Herbs & Spices Substitutes » Best Substitutes for Korean Chili Powder (Gochugaru)

 by Lisa Price

-Similarly, Korean food has a number of specialty ingredients synonymous with their delicacy, and one of them is gochugaru.
-We’ll discuss the basics and the best gochugaru substitute based on taste, color, and texture.
+Korean food has a number of specialty ingredients synonymous with their delicacy, one of which is gochugaru.

 Gochu means chili pepper, and Garu means powder, so the term Gochugaru translates to chili pepper powder.
 Many famous Korean cuisines use it as an ingredient, and it’s also a household pantry staple.

-Gochugaru graces some of the most renowned Korean recipes, such as Kimchi, cucumber salad, and a variety of spicy soups.
+Gochugaru graces some of the most renowned Korean recipes, such as Kimchi, cucumber salad, and spicy soups.

 TOP SUBSTITUTE